-Located in central Sri Lanka, Kandy is the former capital city of the Sri Lankan royal dynasty, the country's main capital before the colonial period.
+Kandy is where you go to learn about and experience Sri Lankan history.
+Located in central Sri Lanka, the city is the former capital city of the Sri Lankan royal dynasty, the country's main capital before the colonial period.
 The high point of what's called the "Kandian Era" was between the 15th and 18th centuries, when the area remained independent while most of the coastal regions were colonized by European powers.

 3. Udawalawe National Park

-This large wildlife park is in the southern part of the country, about an hour's drive from the city of Hambantota.
+This large wildlife park is in the southern part of the country, about an hour's drive from the resort area of Hambantota.
 The terrain and environment vary, as the park is on the border of the country's wet and dry zones.

 Visitors to the park can see elephants, as there's a large population of them, along with crocodiles, water buffalo, and more.
-In fact, it's one of the best places in the world to see elephants in the wild.
+In fact, it's one of the best places in the world to see elephants in the wild outside of Africa.